-Bachelor of Science Degrees may be earned by students with majors in Accounting, Biology, Business Administration, Business Education, Chemistry, Elementary Education, Environmental Studies, Health Science, Mathematics, Physical Education or Psychology.
+Bachelor of Science Degrees may be earned by students with majors in Accounting, Biology, Business Administration, Business Technology Education (pending senate approval), Chemistry, Elementary Education, Environmental Studies, Health Science, Mathematics, Physical Education or Psychology.

-Bachelor of General Studies Degrees may be earned by students who wish to tailor their course of study to their own academic interests.
-There are no major requirements, but all other degree requirements must be met.
+Bachelor of General Studies Degrees may be earned by students who wish to tailor their course of study to their own academic interests..
+Students must complete the required intensive courses and a minor from each of the three LENS areas.
 Of the 120 credit hours required for graduation, a minimum of forty must be upper-level with a C- or better grade.

-Second Degrees Students with a degree from Ozarks who wish to obtain a second degree must complete twenty-four additional hours of work in residence and must satisfy all other requirements for the degree.
+Second Degrees Students with a degree from Ozarks who wish to obtain a second degree must complete a minimum of twenty-four additional hours of work in residence.
+Students must complete all requirements for each program.
 Students with degrees from other institutions who wish to obtain a second degree from Ozarks must complete at least thirty hours in residence, of which at least eighteen must be at the upper level.
+Students must meet all intensive requirements and a minimum of one major and one minor from two of the three LENS areas.
 In some cases, the University may require work in addition to the requirements for the major.
 Students working toward a second degree are bound by the catalog in effect when they first began pursuit of the second degree.
-All students seeking a second degree must obtain permission from the University.
+All students seeking a second degree must obtain permission from the Chief Academic Office or designee.

-Graduation Intent Students must complete an intent to graduate at least two semesters prior to expected graduation.
-Upon receipt of the Intent to Graduate form, the Registrar will complete a degree audit for the student which includes any outstanding coursework needed to meet graduation requirements.
+Graduation Intent Students must complete an Intent to Graduate Form at least two semesters prior to expected graduation.
+Upon receipt of the Intent to Graduate form, the Registrar will complete a degree audit for the Student, which includes any outstanding coursework needed to meet graduation requirements.
 The student is responsible for completing all work listed during their final two semesters.

-Commencement Policy Commencement ceremonies are held twice a year in December and May and participation in the ceremony is mandatory.
-Students may process in a ceremony for fall commencement if they are no more than three credit hours short of satisfying their degree requirements and they may process in a ceremony for spring commencement if they are no more than six hours short of satisfying their degree requirements.
+Commencement Policy Commencement ceremonies are held twice a Year, in December and May, and participation in the ceremony is mandatory for all graduating students.
+Students may process in a ceremony for Fall commencement if they are no more than three credit hours short of satisfying their degree requirements and they may process in a ceremony for Spring commencement if they are no more than six hours short of satisfying their degree requirements.
 Degrees will not be awarded officially to any students until they have completed all degree requirements.

-LENS

-Learning Environment for New Syntheses
+LENS Learning Environment for New Syntheses